Visylix vs Genetec Security Center: compare AI analytics, deployment models, pricing, and platform architecture for enterprise buyers.

 Genetec offers built-in ALPR and some basic video analytics, with more advanced AI features available through the Genetec marketplace or Streamvault hardware bundles.
 Their Genetec Clearance platform provides cloud-based digital evidence management.

-Visylix includes 10 integrated AI models out of the box, with real-time inference at sub-500ms latency.
-Face recognition, person tracking, crowd detection, PPE detection, heat maps, and more run natively on the same infrastructure without third-party add-ons or separate licensing.
+Visylix includes 13 integrated AI models out of the box, with real-time inference at sub-500ms latency.
+Face recognition, person tracking, crowd detection, PPE detection, heat maps, intrusion detection, line crossing detection, and more run natively on the same infrastructure without third-party add-ons or separate licensing.

 Genetec has embraced a hybrid approach with Security Center SaaS (their cloud offering) and Streamvault appliances for on-premise.
 However, their cloud migration started from a traditionally on-premise architecture, and the cloud experience is still maturing.